INFORMSJoC/2021.0306/README.md

 ### Scripts
 - The folder [Inventory_Allocation](scripts/Inventory_Allocation) contains Matlab implementation (except for Benders decomposition) of the experiment "Network Inventory Allocation" discussed in the paper.

-- The folder [Newsvendor](scripts/Newsvendor) contains Matlab implementation (except for Benders decomposition) of the experiment "Muti-item Newsvendor" discussed in the paper.
+- The folder [Newsvendor](scripts/Newsvendor) contains Matlab implementation (except for Benders decomposition) of the experiment "Multi-item Newsvendor" discussed in the paper.

 - The folder [Medical_scheduling](scripts/Medical_Scheduling) contains Matlab implementation (except for Benders decomposition) of the experiment "Medical Scheduling" discussed in the paper.

 - The folder [Benders_Inventory_Allocation](scripts/Benders_Inventory_Allocation) contains Matlab implementation of Benders decomposition in the experiment "Network Inventory Allocation".

-- The folder [Benders_Newsvendor](scripts/Benders_Newsvendor) contains Matlab implementation of Benders decomposition in the experiment "Muti-item Newsvendor".
+- The folder [Benders_Newsvendor](scripts/Benders_Newsvendor) contains Matlab implementation of Benders decomposition in the experiment "Multi-item Newsvendor".

 - The folder [Benders_Medical_Scheduling](scripts/Benders_Medical_Scheduling) contains Matlab implementation of Benders decomposition in the experiment "Medical Scheduling".